swog/unchosen/README.md

 9. Navigate to the release folder, open the executable with csgo open

 ### todo list
-1. Create netvar class
-2. Add features
+1. Add features
-3. Finish menu
+2. Finish menu